codetombomb/covid-chaos-api/README.md

 </br></br>
 ![Wire Frame](app/assets/images/relations.png)
 </br></br>
-I wanted to have a potentially sign up with username and password (and did implement that for the project) but ended up going old school with just an entry of the player name.
+I wanted to have a player potentially sign up with username and password (and did implement that for the project) but ended up going old school with just an entry of the player name.
 Here is a look at the user story:
 </br></br>
 ![User Story](app/assets/images/user_story.png)
 </br></br>